 Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix 114(g) In general, and to the maximum extent practicable, refueling of equipment, storage mixing, or handling of open containers of pesticides, chemicals labeled "toxic," or petroleum products, shall not be conducted within one hundred (100) feet of a stream or waterbody or wetland.
 Requirements for refueling within 100 feet of wetlands or streams will be allowed under certain circumstances identified below, subject to the practices set forth in the approved EM&CP.
 (1) Refueling of hand equipment will be allowed within 100 feet of wetlands or streams when secondary containment is used.
 Secondary containment will be constructed of an impervious material capable of holding the hand equipment to be refueled and at least 110% of the fuel storage container capacity.
 Fuel tanks of hand-held equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling within these sensitive areas.
 Crews will have sufficient spill containment equipment on hand at the secondary containment location to provide prompt control and cleanup in the event of a release.
 (2) Refueling of equipment will be allowed within 100 feet of wetlands or streams when necessary to maintain continuous operations and where removing equipment from a sensitive area for refueling would increase adverse impacts to the sensitive area.
-Fuel tanks of such equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling would increase adverse impacts to the sensitive area.
+Fuel tanks of such equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams when necessary to maintain continuous operations and where removing equipment from a sensitive area for refueling would increase adverse impacts to the sensitive area.
 Fuel tanks of such equipment will be initially filled in an upland location greater than 100 feet from wetlands or streams in order to minimize the amount of refueling within these sensitive areas.
 Absorbent pads or portable basins will be deployed under the refueling operation.
-In addition, the fuel nozzle will be wrapped in an absorbent pad and the nozzle will be placed in a secondary containment vessel (e.g., bucket) when moving the CHPE will comply_with this section, as amended on December 15, 2022.
+In addition, the fuel nozzle will be wrapped in an absorbent pad and the nozzle will be pla CHPE will comply_with this section, as amended on December 15, 2022.
 Sections 5.4, 5.5, 9.2, and Appendix K